ComScore

 • Why I Love It: high protein, crowd-pleaser, kid-friendly

-This traditional Irish dish featuring a layer of mashed potatoes atop a rich beef stew definitely falls in the category of nontraditional Christmas dinner ideas, but it’s so festive and comforting it probably shouldn’t.
+This traditional Irish dish featuring a layer of mashed potatoes atop a rich beef stew definitely falls in the category of nontraditional Christmas dinner ideas, but it’s so festive and comforting especially when enjoyed while watching your favorite Christmas movie.

 6. Moroccan Couscous Stuffed Cornish Hens